Frequently Asked Questions

 For Patients

 If you’re unable to reach VFP Pharmacy Group during our regular business hours, call our 24/7 Customer Care Center or text with our team directly.
-Patients and providers can call this number to contact our nurses with questions about medications or method of injection.
+Patients and providers can call this number to contact our clinical educators with questions about medications or method of injection.

 Once dispensed, medication may not be returned.